allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 and one of those applications starts to consume so many resources (like CPU, RAM or Storage), that it causes starvation of other applications.

-In Allegro this problem started to be visible because over the years we've created more and more new MongoDB databases which were hosted on fixed amount of clusters.
+At Allegro this problem started to be visible because over the years we've created more and more new MongoDB databases which were hosted on fixed amount of clusters.

 The most often cause of noisy neighbour problem in Allegro infrastructure was long time high CPU usage caused by one of MongoDB databases on a given cluster.